Key tips for first-time life insurance buyers.

 The amount of money your family or heirs will receive after your death is called a death benefit.
 To determine the proper amount of life insurance, online calculators can be helpful.
 You can also get a ballpark figure using any number of formulas.
 The easiest way is to simply take your annual salary and multiply by 8.

 A more detailed method is to add up the monthly expenses your family will incur after your death.
-Remember to include the one-time expenses at death and the ongoing expenses such as a mortgage or school bills.
+Remember to include the one-time expenses at death and the ongoing expenses, such as a mortgage or school bills.
 Take the ongoing expenses and divide by .07.
 That indicates you'll want a lump sum of money earning approximately 7% each year to pay those ongoing expenses.
 Add to that amount any money you'll need to cover one-time expenses, and you'll have a rough estimate of the amount of life insurance you need.

 As useful as calculators and rough estimates are, there are some things they don't do.

 They cannot provide you with any final answers.
 Calculators only allow you to perform "hypotheticals," recalculating and generating new results as you make and input new assumptions.
-Using these tools and educating yourself on the workings of life insurance and other financial products, however, can help you feel more comfortable when discussing your needs with such professionals as a New York Life agent.
+Using these tools and educating yourself on the workings of life insurance and other financial products, however, can help you feel more comfortable when discussing your needs with professionals like a New York Life agent.

 You can use any number of planning tools to get an idea of the amount of coverage you'll need for your policy.
 Use our online calculator, for example, or use a formula to figure out how much you need.
 An easy place to start is by multiplying your annual income by the number of years left before your retirement benefits kick in.